 ‘I want to be a real entrepreneur’: Anita

 Take the road out of Arusha in the foothills of Mount Neru.
 Head south to Olkeriani and keep going until you hit the edge of town.
-Keep moving past the end of the tarmac, past the children who play outside cinderblock homes, and arrive at a building made from sticks and plastered with mud.
-Look for the woman with lifetimes in her eyes.
+Keep moving past the end of the tarmac, past the last of the cinderblock homes, and arrive at a building made from sticks and plastered with mud.
+Look for the woman with a lifetime in her eyes.

 Anita Msele has been up since 5am, when she rose to make maize and chai tea for her sons.
 Aged 41, and with a full day’s labour ahead of her, she passed on the maize.
 “I think of the boys and I can’t eat,” she says.
 “I can’t let them go to school hungry.”
 It’s nearly midday.

 Outside under a soil-thumping sun, young patches of maize, spinach and sugarcane struggle towards harvest, still months away.
 Inside, Anita’s young tailoring business also struggles to get off the ground.
 It was the same story last year when she tried selling socks at the market, and the year before that selling shoes, second-hand, door-to-door.